mohammadfeli/CHA-PPGHR/README.md

 ✅ **Automated Data Retrieval** – Fetches PPG signals based on user ID, date, and time.
 ✅ **Benchmarking with OpenAI Models** – Compared with GPT-4o and GPT-4o-mini.

+## How It Works
+1. The agent receives a request to extract **HR from PPG** for a given user, date, and time.
+2. It **retrieves PPG data** from the dataset and applies **signal processing**.
+3. The processed PPG signal is analyzed to **estimate HR**.
+4. The results are formatted in an XML structure and returned to the user.

 Quick Start with OpenCHA
 ===========
 * [Documentation page](https://docs.opencha.com)